 |Eastern Oregon Alcoholism Foundation||Pendleton, OR||541-276-3518|

 |Willamette Family Treatment Services- Buckley Detox||Eugene, OR||541-762-4575|

-If you’re interested in seeing an outpatient or detox provider who is not on the list above you will need prior authorization.
-You may also need prior authorization if you are requesting services that are not included on the Alcohol & Drug Services list above.
+Prior Authorization: If you’re interested in seeing an outpatient or detox provider who is not on the list above you will need prior authorization.
 You will also need prior authorization before starting inpatient or residential treatment services.
-BCN Behavioral Health Access Coordinators can help you navigate this process; call them today at 503-361-2778.
+WVP Health Authority can help you navigate this process; call them today at (503) 371-7701.

 Assessment usually begins during program admission and continues throughout treatment.
 It includes substance abuse history, urinalysis, and determining if criteria are met for a SUD diagnosis.
 Assessment also may involve determining patient motivation and readiness for change.
 The ASAM Assessment is used to determine which Level of Care you will need.

 This is done to see what kind of substances are in your system.
 This is done at the beginning of treatment, several times while in treatment and a final UA before completion of treatment.